VinnyShankar/python-challenge/README.md

 - This README.md file
 ### - Description:
 - The python scripts analyze their respective .csv data files and summarize the results into the terminal and into new .txt files
-- PyBank contains an analysis of montly profit/loss for a company
+- PyBank contains an analysis of monthly profit/loss for a company including:
+####
+    - total number of months in the period
+    - total profit/losses over the period
+    - average change in monthly profit/loss
+    - greatest increase in profit/loss and its respective month
+    - greatest decrease in profit/loss and its respective month
-- PyPoll contains an analysis of voting results from an election
+- PyPoll contains an analysis of voting results from an election including:
+####
+    - total number of votes cast
+    - unique candidates
+    - votes and percentage of votes by candidate
+    - candidate who won the popular vote